-One of the greatest advantages of WBV training is that one can achieve great results in considerably less amounts of time compared to conventional methods.
-This advantage was the principle question behind most research and studies.
+One of the greatest advantages of WBV training is that one can achieve great results in fewer amounts of time compared to conventional methods.
+This advantage was the principal question behind most research and studies.
 The research into a structural effect of vibration training on force and/or speed does not speculate on temporary facilitation, but on the development of new, more efficient motor patterns, as a result of which more force or power can be provided without intramuscular changes.
-Almost all of these studies use submaximal or maximal contractions during the vibration training.
-By so doing, they speculate on the assumption that the total excitory input is much greater in this way than in normal weight training.
+All of these studies use submaximal or maximal contractions during vibration training.
+By so doing, they speculate on the assumption that the total excitatory input is much greater in this way than in normal weight training.
 In maximal contractions, the vibration stimulus results in the use of motor units that are normally dormant or inactive.

 Benefits of Whole Body Vibration

-Training Discovered Through Research Research in WBV has uncovered numerous benefits.
+Training Discovered Through Research in WBV has uncovered numerous benefits.
 These include: